wwuoti/blog/src/posts/blog/reaper-wayland.md

 So the solution is to start Reaper on a display without scaling and then move the window to the window with scaling.
 Got it.
 I think I heard some harsh things on implementing scaling on win32.
 Maybe Reaper's forums or something.
 But I get it now.

+Let's open Sway separately instead of inside X11 so that we get a proper look on this.

-Unfortunately this isn't even the biggest problem, there's still more to come.
+Unfortunately these scren updates aren't even the biggest problem, there's still more to come.

 ### X won't give it to you